 “A man or a woman who is a medium, or who has familiar spirits, shall surely be put to death; they shall stone them with stones.
 Their blood shall be upon them’” (Leviticus 20:27).

-When Pharaoh’s magicians tried to use their magic to turn their sticks into serpents to imitate the miracle of Moses, they failed because neither the magicians nor Satan himself could create life (Exodus 7:11; 8:7).
+When Pharaoh’s magicians tried to use their magic to turn their sticks into serpents to imitate the miracle of Moses, they failed because neither the magicians nor Satan himself could create real life (Exodus 7:11; 8:7).

 The Bible declares that those that practice magic and witchcraft will be abased (Micah 3:7; 5:12; 2 Kings 21:6).
 And according to the Lord’s instructions, the penalty for being a witch was death (Exodus 22:18).